If Japan isn’t traditional enough already, these 6 books show you the country in a whole new light.

 Leaving her mother behind is not easy for Sunja.
 Little does she know that the life in Japan full of injustice and sacrifices is even harder than the girl has ever imagined.
 Sunja never complains, never lets unfair customs of her new home, Japan, break her.
 But at times, it looks like the latter is inevitable.

 In her book Pachinko, Min Jin Lee shows Japan through the eyes of the immigrants.
-Remarkably written, this fiction story spans almost entire century.
+Remarkably written, this fiction story spans almost the entire century.
 And while Sunja’s family has changed, you can’t say the same about Japan’s way of life.

 3. Ikigai: The Japanese Secret to a Long and Happy Life